Tag Archives: Retirement income

 • Whether you have outstanding debts going into retirement

-• Your current savings in registered and non registered accounts
+• Your current savings in registered and nonregistered accounts

-It is important to know your retirement goals and objectives, identify your sources of retirement income and start planning as early as possible.
+It is important to know your retirement goals and objectives, identify your sources of retirement income, and start planning as early as possible.
 Review your plan at least once per year and more often if you have a major change in your life.
-These changes can include – loss of job, death in the family, moving, and of course retirement.
+These changes can include – loss of job, death in the family, moving, and, of course, retirement.

-You may find that your retirement goals and lifestyle choices change over time and, consequently, the amount of money you need will change.
+You may find that your retirement goals and lifestyle choices change over time, and consequently, the amount of money you need will change.

 Retirement Planning